 Summary

-Okamura launched the redesignbed website in over 20 countries.
+Okamura launched the redesigned website in over 20 countries.
 The website consisted of 10 templates and 45 components.

-• Templates helped them with ready made content structure to the global teams which they could customise based on their requirement
+Templates helped them with ready-made content structure for the global teams, which they could customize based on their requirements.

 1. The Challenge